 Be Aware › Mule Deer

-Mule deer, Odocoileus hemionus, are found throughout Utah in many types of habitats, including neighborhoods and backyards.
-The animal gets its name from its mule-like ears.
-It is the smallest member of the deer family in Utah.
+Rocky Mountain mule deer, Odocoileus hemionus, are found throughout Utah and live in many types of habitats, from rugged mountain wilderness to urban neighborhoods.
+The animal gets its name from its large mule-like ears.

-Mule deer are extremely popular game animals in Utah.
-The breeding season, called “rut,” occurs in mid-November.
-Female deer, called does, typically give birth to one or two offspring in late spring or early summer.
-Only the males, or bucks, have antlers, which are shed every year.
+Female deer (does), typically give birth to one or two offspring (fawns) in late spring or early summer.
+Only male deer (bucks) have antlers, which they shed and regrow every year.

 While well-intentioned people try to help deer by feeding them, they can harm them instead.